 As one who loves classics, I am on the lookout for the most recent interpretations of my favorite styles and fabrics.
 For example, this season we have moved away from the western look of last year, to an equestrian look.
 In addition, we will be seeing argyles, and depending on the color palette, I might add a few to my wardrobe.

 This year, more than ever before, I am taking into account my lifestyle, and noting how much time I will be spending at home I plan my wardrobe.
-Here are a few posts I’ve done already on up styling joggers and work from home outfits.
+Here are a few posts I’ve done already on styling joggers and work-from-home outfits.

 I noted that this year, we aren’t seeing anything really new.
 Many of the trends being shown are variations in fabrication from the last several seasons.
 When I looked at jeans on Nordstrom, it appears that we are back to skinny jeans after a brief flirt with wider legs, flairs, and bootleg jeans.
 The higher-end brands are leading the charge for change, and that’s where you can find a higher waist and more variety in leg styles.